-All you ever wanted to know (well, almost)
+All the basenji breed info you ever wanted to know (well, almost)

 The basenji is native to Africa and has been associated with man for thousands of years.
 Some native tribes still use the basenji as hunting companions, due to their innate independent hunting ability as the basenjis run prey animals into nets away from the hunters.
 This makes the basenji a great candidate for competitions such as agility, and lure coursing, when not in the ring.

 Although basenjis are known as bark-less dogs, they actually can bark and often make other sounds that include yodels, cries, and howls.
 They also enjoy mimicking sounds of other animals around them.
 There are often times when a small pack may sound as if it is a large group of wild dogs ‘singing’ songs.